 The Farm Park is a combination educational site and functioning farm.
 The nutrient dense produce we grow is given to participants in our Garden Programs to help support food equity and access.
 We do not currently sell our produce or plant starts to the general public.

 Absolutely!
-The West Oakland Farm Park at 2847 Peralta St. is
+While the food growing areas of City Slicker Farms are closed to the public due to Covid-19 and staff capacity, The West Oakland Farm Park area at 2847 Peralta St. is

 open to everyone.
-Our current hours are 12:00 pm to 6:00 pm daily.
-Due to Shelter in Place restrictions, the playground, water fountains, and bathrooms are temporarily closed.
+Our current hours are 11:00 am to 6:00 pm daily.
+We ask that guests continue to wear masks while visiting our space.
+In alignment with CDC guidelines the playground and picnic tables are open, while the water fountains and bathrooms are temporarily closed.
 There’s no need to call ahead to visit the

 Farm Park — just stop by!